tessel/t2-start/modules.md

 <div class="large-12 columns">
 ## Choose a module below to get up and running

-If you've already tried out your modules, move on to [Usage.](usage.html)
+If you've already tried out your modules, move on to [other uses for the module ports.](gpio.html)

 *   [Accelerometer](modules/accelerometer.html)
 *   [Ambient (Light + Sound)](modules/ambient.html)